Video of demo: http://www.youtube.com/watch?v=ANMrzw7JFzA

 http://blogs.computerworld.com/15135/chromes_mission_making_windows_obsolete

-Some people are already convinced that Google will fail with its Chrome operating system.
+_______________________________________________________Some people are already convinced that Google will fail with its Chrome operating system.
 Others think that Chrome can't possibly be a threat to Windows.
 Both groups are so, so wrong.

 First, for those who think that Chrome is simply a failure from the word "go", their reasoning is pathetically flawed.
 They argue that Chrome will fail because it's based on Linux.
 What century are these people from?